-B. Pollution from transport of production
+B. Generation of contaminants

 The exposure to this risk is assessed only for companies whose activity shows materiality to this potential risk.
 Therefore, the final exposure for this factor depends specifically on the activity of the company regardless of the industry it belongs to and the country where it operates.
-The risks are assessed by the estimated amount of pollutants issued by the combination of transports used by the specific company to transport its goods.
+The risks are assessed by the estimated amount of pollutants issued during its operational activity and the combination of transports used by the specific company to transport its goods.

-To assess this factor's policies and programmes, we look for these to monitor and quantify the means of transport pollution as well as to cover plans and procedures to reduce pollution from means of transport.
-When assessing the reporting level, we make sure the company reports periodically on the amount of pollutants issued by the transports used by the company to transport its goods.
-Finally, we measure the level of performance assessing whether or not the company's pollution from transport shows a decline over the years and if the company's pollution from transport is below its industry peers.
+To assess this factor's policies and programmes, we look for these to monitor and quantify the means of pollution from transport and operational activities as well as to cover plans and procedures to reduce this pollution.
+When assessing the reporting level, we make sure the company reports periodically on the amount of pollutants issued during the production and transportation stages.
+Finally, we measure the level of performance assessing whether or not the company's pollution shows a decline over the years and if the company's pollution is below its industry peers.